naderik/naderik.github.io/README.md

 [Demo](https://naderik.github.io/)

-## A personal e-portfolio developed using jQuery and Bootstrap and served on github pages.
+## Personal e-portfolio developed using jQuery and Bootstrap and served on github pages.